Islam in Nigeria: Islam in Nigerian society

 As an institution in Northern Nigeria, Islam plays an important role in society.
-The five pillars of Islam including the annual pilgrimage and daily prayers are seen as important duties of Muslims.
-Support for the inclusion of a sharia legal system that governs family law and a religious view about modes of personal conduct have support within the society.
+The five pillars of Islam, including the annual pilgrimage and daily prayers, are seen as important duties of Muslims.
+Support for the inclusion of a sharia legal system that governs family law and a religious view about modes of personal conduct has support within society.

 According to Pew Research Center in 2010, Muslims in Nigeria overwhelmingly favoured Islam playing a large role in politics.
 A majority of Muslims in Nigeria favoured stoning and/or whipping adulterers, cutting off hands for crimes like theft or robbery, and the death penalty for those who abandon Islam.

 Sheikh Adelabu has mentioned other aspects of culture influenced by Islam in Nigeria.
 He cited Arabic words used in Nigerian languages, especially Yoruba and Hausa names of the days such as Atalata (Ar.
 Ath-Thulatha الثلاثاء) for Tuesday, Alaruba (Ar.
 Al-Arbi'a الأربعاء) for Wednesday, Alamisi (Ar.
 Al-Khamis الخميس) for Thursday, and Jimoh (Ar.
 Al-Jum'ah الجمعة) for Friday.
-By far Ojo Jimoh is the most favourably used.
+By far, Ojo Jimoh is the most favourably used.
 I usually preferred to the unpleasant Yoruba word for Friday Eti, which means Failure, Laziness or Abandonment.
 Maintaining that the wide adoption of Islamic faith and traditions has succeeded to lay impacts both on written and spoken Nigerian vernaculars, Sheikh Adelabu asserted nearly all technical terms and cultural usages of Hausa and Fulani were derived from Islamic heritages, citing a long list of Hausa words adopted from Arabic.
 In furthering supports for his claims, Sheikh Adelabu gave the following words to be Yoruba's derivatives of Arabic vocabularies: